oymotion/roh_gen2_firmware/FAQs/FAQs_EN.md

 ---

-### 6. Q: Why do fingers extend fully during calibration?
+### 6. Q: Why do fingers extend fully during self-test?

 **A:** The startup self-test extends all fingers.
 If fingers don't extend: